UrbanMachine/colcon-poetry-ros/README.md

 This extension uses the `requires` field in the `build-system` table to source build dependencies.
 See [the section in PEP 518][build-system-requires] for details.
-This section may only be used if you're using a compiler like Cython that runs during package installation.
+This section might only be needed if you're using a compiler like Cython that runs during package installation.
 Since these packages are not locked by Poetry, the version specifications in the `requires` field will be used as-is.